jdat82/nuborn/README.md

 -------------------------------

 When coding we prefer to build only one target to accelerate build time.
-So we added a little hook enabled for every task so as to only active platforms are build.
+So we added a little hook enabled for every task so as to only active platforms are built.

 So if you have a configuration like this :
 ```